GoogleCloudPlatform/ml-on-gcp/gce/burst-training/README.md

    - Shuts down the instance once the training is complete

 The [training script](./train.sh) shows this process in action.
+It performs the following operations:

+1. Uploads [census.py](./census.py) to the Cloud Storage bucket specified by its second command line argument.

+1. Creates an instance whose name is the first command line argument and which uses the most recent image under the image family specified by the third command line argument.
+This instance is created with metadata specifying the arguments we wish to run [census.py](./census.py) with when we begin training and with [census-startup.sh](./census-startup.sh) as the startup script, which handles the execution of the training job and shutting down of the VM once the training is either complete or has errored out.

 Once you have built your VM image, you can run this script to execute your first burst training job as follows:

 ```
 ./train.sh <TRAINING-INSTANCE-NAME> <BUCKET-NAME> <IMAGE-FAMILY>